imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Initiatives/bad traits/Stinginess.md

 ---
 type: initiative
-designed: true
-dependency: ''
+dependency: ""
-waiting: false
-start: ''
+start: ""
 KR: bad traits
+status: designed
 ---

 ## The Foundation of Stinginess and the Reality of Wealth